rodrigoklein/gs1-hc-spec/V1.0/README.md

 ### Messages

-As we told before, the standard is a set of artifacts that can enable the communication between trading partners acting as a glue between them.
-To perform this task using the webservice above, we need to have a set of Messages that can be used as an Envelope to enable the routing between the parts.
+As we mentioned before, the HC standard is a set of artifacts that can enable the communication among trading partners.
+For this task to be performed using the webservice above, a set of messages need to be structured so they can be used as an Envelope to enable the routing across the parties.

-Below you can see the list of the Sample Messages
+Below you can see the complete list of these messages

 | Message  | Purpose | Sample File | Reference |
 |----------|---------|-------------|-----------|